Updated July 17, 2023

 There are two major risks associated with interest rate swaps.
 They are- interest rate risk and counterparty risk.

-- The counterparty risk refers to the possibility that one or some of the counterparties will default on their payment.
+- The counterparty risk is the possibility that one or some counterparties will default on their payment.

-So, it can be seen that interest rate swap may seem a little complicated at first, but if one understands the mechanics, then it can prove to be a very useful tool for businesses to manage their debt efficiently.
-To sum up, an interest rate swap contract requires two counterparties who wish to change their existing interest rate arrangement and have contrasting preferences in terms of interest payments.
+Interest rate swaps may appear somewhat complicated initially.
+Businesses can effectively utilize interest rate swaps as a valuable tool to manage their debt efficiently once they understand the mechanics involved.
+To sum up, an interest rate swap contract requires two counterparties who wish to change their existing interest rate arrangement and have contrasting preferences regarding interest payments.

-This is a guide to Interest Rate Swap.
-Here we also discuss the introduction and how does it work? along with major risks associated with interest rate swaps.
+This is a guide to Interest Rate Swaps.
+Here we discuss the introduction and how does it work?
+Along with major risks associated with interest rate swaps.
 You may also have a look at the following articles to learn more –